• Skip to main content

 Chapter 2: Webbed Feet

 Ten years later, Claire and Michael are married and working in the biology faculty at the University of Victoria.
-After the death of his father, Michael wants to start a family.
+After his father’s death, Michael wants to start a family.
 Claire fears that the asymmetrical responsibilities of parenthood will thwart her academic ambitions as a migratory bird researcher.
-She is tempted to have an affair with her summer student, a former logger, during a field trip to the West Coast of Vancouver Island as they search for a rare nest of the endangered Marbled Murrelet. r
+She is tempted to have an affair with her summer student, a former logger, during a field trip to the West Coast of Vancouver Island as they search for a rare nest of the endangered Marbled Murrelet.

 Webbed Feet